wp-plugins/woocommerce-social-buttons/README.txt

 * You can hide /show social share button on posts/product detail page.
 * You can set social share button vertical and horizontal.
 * You can add social share button facebook,google plus, linkedin share button, twitter share button.
+* You can also use shortcode for page, post, events, product.
+Example : for editor use this  shortcode [woocommerce_social_buttons].
+* you can use for template.
+Example : <?php echo do_shortcode( '[woocommerce_social_buttons]' ); ?>

+== Screenshots ==

+1. Woocommerce Social Setting Panel
+2. plugin activation information
+3. Woocommerce Social button on Front End

 = Rate Us / Feedback =